lmsalaudeen/bin-file-image-analysis/README.md

 except FileNotFoundError:
         print("File not found.")
 ```
-Since JPEG is in file, I'd like to get the markers, trailers, and the data in between those.
+I found JPEG markers in the file, then proceeded to extract the image.
+To do this, I got the markers, trailers, and the data in between those.
-First, I'll get the indexes of the markers and trailers in the binary document.

 ```python
 #Using regex, find the positions(index) of all the markers and trailer